 - Silk or cashmere sweater with an evening dress

 - Cardigan over a shift or sheath dress

 - Jersey layering top or cashmere/silk sweater under a sheath or jumper

 - Tailored wool or cashmere sweater knit coats or jackets

 - Cotton jersey tailored dresses

-- Turtleneck Fair Isle sweater in natural colors with a pencil skirt, wool pants (for work in winter) or dark jeans on the weekend
+- Turtleneck Fair Isle sweater in natural colors with a pencil skirt, wool dress pants (for work in winter) or dark jeans on the weekend

-- Fishermen cable-knit sweater with pencil skirt or wool pants (for work in winter) with jeans (for weekend)
+- Fishermen cable-knit sweater with pencil skirt or wool pants (for work in winter) with jeans (for the weekend)